JaspreetKhela/service-robot/README.md

 	* A text input field for additional comments about a customer's shopping experience
 	* A "Submit" for submitting the form data and clearing the form
 	* A "Clear All" button for clearing the form
 * The form can be filled out prior to the customer checking out of the store so the cashier can ask follow-up questions about the customer's shopping experience and manually reduce the customer's bill on the point-of-sales machine.
-The content of the form can be saved locally to the tablet (e.g. using IndexedDB in Google Chrome) and/or to a database if there is an in-store internet connection (e.g. using MongoDB Atlas).
+The content of the form can be saved locally to a Zenbo robot or a tablet/smartphone (e.g. using IndexedDB in Google Chrome) and/or to a database if there is an in-store internet connection (e.g. using MongoDB Atlas).
 The .txt file can then be imported into spreadsheet software such as Microsoft Excel to perform additional analysis on the data.
 * A future direction of development could be to have a Zenbo robot follow customers around the store so that it can directly answer any questions in real-time that customers may have regarding their shopping experience.
-This unstructured stream of real-time customer data can better elucidate the woes of a stores' customers and provide customers with a personal assistant to streamline their shopping experience.
+This stream of real-time customer data can better elucidate the woes of a stores' customers and provide customers with a personal assistant to streamline their shopping experience.

 ### Task 1-2
 <a name="task2"/>